josephdviviano/epitome/doc/init_epi.md

 + del_tr -- number of TRs to remove from the beginning of the run.
 + t_pattern -- slice-timing at acquisition (from AFNI's 3dTshift).
 + normalization -- voxel wise time series normalization.
 One of 'zscore', 'pct', 'demean'.
 + masking -- EPI brain masking tolerance.
-One of 'loose', 'normal', or 'tight'.
+One of 'loosest', 'loose', 'normal', or 'tight'.

 Works from the raw data in each RUN folder.
 It performs general pre-processing for all fMRI data: